Mass media in South Africa: Radio stations

 Radio has always been South Africa's biggest broadcast medium; From the 1960s, South Africa was a world leader in FM radio technology.
 In 1962, five FM radio stations broadcast, each to a particular language group.
 The content of the broadcasts ranged widely, over music, sports, religion, current affairs and drama.
 By the mid 1980s another five languages had their own stations and four music-only regional, commercial broadcasters had been added to the FM network.
 The sector's deregulation in 1996 led to an even bigger proliferation of radio stations.
 For example, there are about 4 radio stations available to Johannesburg listeners.

 Broadcasts range from the country-wide and regional radio stations of the state-owned and funded SABC to fully commercial privately owned stations to community stations that target specific cities, towns, neighbourhoods or ethnic groups.
 Approximately eighty community radio licenses have been issued, although a quarter of these are inoperative.

 The majority of radio stations broadcast in English, although the other official languages of South Africa are represented on the airwaves as well.
 The industry is regulated by ICASA.

 Internet and telecommunications

 In comparison with the rest of Africa, this sector is fairly big and robust.
 However, it is dominated by the fixed line monopoly Telkom, which has been criticised in recent years for hampering further growth.
-Telephone and internet access is also available via mobile network operators, such as Vodacom and MTN, but is an even more expensive option.
+Telephone and internet access is also available via mobile network operators, such as Vodacom and MTN.